jonathondilworth/DAOResearch/DAO-OF-DAOs.md

 <hr />

 **Thoughts, general notes:** Currently, we’re operating in a fairly unregulated space.
 In addition, assuming we believe that "if the developer community does not receive the support it needs in developing decentralized infrastructure solutions, society at large suffers", it could be argued that a similar sentiment was echoed by Larry Summers when commenting on 'Has Finance Made the World Riskier?'[3], which I think is, at minimum, an interesting comparison to draw.
-He was essentially fighting agaisnt what he (and others) thought was over-reaching legislation.
+He was essentially fighting against what he (and others) thought was over-reaching legislation.

 'Has Finance Made the World Riskier?' focuses on incentive structures, which happens to be a key component within any DAO.
-From the perspective of fiduciary responsibility, if an entity provides tools for another (possibly nefarious DAO, or DAOs that indends to switch from being collectively invested to personally invested) DAO and that DAO fails, where does the accountability (or legal guilt) lay?
+From the perspective of fiduciary responsibility, if an entity provides tools for another (possibly nefarious DAO, or DAOs that intends to switch from being collectively invested to personally invested) DAO and that DAO fails, where does the accountability (or legal guilt) lay?

 *An example (bear in mind, this is my first week really diving fairly deep & learning about these structures, perhaps I have misunderstood some technical details):*

 Let’s assume some DAO uses tooling provided by an entity and implements reputation based staking that utilises NFT-Based Reputation Identifiers as a means of weighting each vote cast (as appose to other voting based mechanisms, such as one token one vote).
-Given the set of DAO members, would it possible for a subset of those members to 'turn rogue', sell their Reputation Identifiers to a third party and cause a catastrophic failure of the DAO?
+Given the set of DAO members, would it be possible for a subset of those members to 'turn rogue', sell their Reputation Identifiers to a third party and cause a catastrophic failure of the DAO?

 Is this possible given the design constraints that have been currently considered?